 Visceral?
 Did you say visceral?
 Damn right it’s visceral, it hits me in the chest and the gut.
-I have no rational explanation but every cell in my body is suddenly singing at the top of their little cellular lungs “We BeLO–NG” and yes, Virginia, they believe it.
 This goes way beyond anything head talk can manage; this is a physical experience.
 No other way to put it.

 Mendelssohn No. 4